Kasjan4/442/README.md

 ![Football Map](./screenshots/myteam.png)

 - Here is axios fetching our current user from our Flask endpoint.
-The account data state is updated and the getTeam function is triggered so that another fetch can retrive the users team based on the team value in his/hers account data.
+The account data state is updated and the getTeam function is triggered so that another fetch can retrieve the users team based on the team value in his/hers account data.

 ```js
   const [accountData, updateAccountData] = useState({})